Flank/flank-dashboard/metrics/web/docs/features/storybook/01_create_metrics_storybook.md

 - Displays a set of Metrics widgets.
 - An ability to manage themes.
-- Contains a tab with a widget documentation.
+- Contains a tab with widget documentation.
 - Contains a list of inputs to change widgets' appearance(height, width, color, etc.).
 - Contains the Metrics color palette to view all project's colors.
 - An ability to search across components.